leonlinsx/minimal-mistakes/_posts/2020-06-17-investing-data.md

 That was a lot of work for very little payoff, which is why companies like Bloomberg, FactSet, Thomson exist.
 They gather financial data, and have it easily accessible within the platform.

-All that work you did in finding one company's reveues?
+All that work you did in finding one company's revenues?
 FactSet has it available, for all public companies:

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/FactSet screenshot.png)